Octobug/notes/computer_security/identity_management/solving_identity_management_in_modern_applications/05_oauth2_and_api_authorization.md

 - The second request (`6.`) could be made by the application’s back end directly to the `authorization server`’s token endpoint.
-  - This enables an `application` back end, which is assumed to be capable of securely managing an authentication secret, to authenticate itself to the `authorization server` when exchanging the `authorization code` for the `access token`.
+  - This enables an `application` back end, which is assumed to be capable of securely managing an `authentication secret`, to authenticate itself to the `authorization server` when exchanging the `authorization code` for the `access token`.
   - It also means that the response with the `access token` can be delivered to